 So what should you (really) be eating?

-According to scientists, physicians, and other super-smart people who have spent an enormous amount of time researching this exact topic, here’s what a sample “idyllic” diet for the modern, breastfeeding woman looks like.
-(Plus a few things to avoid.)
+According to scientists, physicians, and other super-smart people who have spent an enormous amount of time researching this exact topic, here’s what a sample “idyllic” diet for the modern, breastfeeding woman looks like (plus a few things to avoid):

-- You should be consuming five servings of calcium per day.
+- Five servings of calcium per day.